Q&A: What does the German coalition government break-up mean for climate and energy?

 At a time of when the country faces great challenges from economic stagnation, urgently needed energy and climate investments, Russia’s war on Ukraine and the election of a new government in the U.S., Scholz said that he could no longer tolerate his lack of trust in Lindner and that he asked German president Frank-Walter Steinmeier to formally dismiss Lindner from his position.
 Green economy minister Habeck agreed in a separate statement with Scholz that Lindner’s behaviour was no longer tenable for the coalition.
 He said the finance minister’s sacking was “as logical as it was unnecessary” at a time when Europe’s largest economy requires a functioning government to weather global challenges.

 Lindner, in his own statement, said he had rejected a demand by Scholz to suspend the country’s constitutional ceiling on new debt for 2025 to allow additional investments in economic recovery, the energy system and security, including military support for Ukraine.
 He also argued that the chancellor had constantly “downplayed” Germany’s economic difficulties in the past months.
-In the week leading to the break-up, a leaked position paper signed by Lindner put the FDP leader starkly at odds with his two political partners by demanding a raft of substantial policy measures that contradicted both their coalition obligations and a draft budget agreed in summer, including over climate and energy policy issues.
+In the week leading to the break-up, a leaked position paper signed by Lindner put the FDP leader starkly at odds with its two political partners by demanding a raft of substantial policy measures that contradicted both their coalition obligations and a draft budget agreed in summer, including over climate and energy policy issues.

 What are the immediate consequences of the finance minister’s sacking?

-One party leaving the coalition does not immediately lead to early elections.
-However, in his address, Scholz said that he would initiate a vote of confidence in parliament on 15 January.
-With most of FDP’s members of parliament set to defect from the government ranks, Scholz is unlikely to win the motion.
-This action, last used by a German chancellor in 2005, is formally required before the chancellor can ask president Steinmeier to dissolve parliament and call a new election, which is likely to happen in March if Scholz’s schedule holds.
 In the interim period until a snap election is held, the remainder of the coalition will stay in office and seek to find agreements with the largest opposition group, the conservative alliance of the Christian Democrat Union (CDU) and the Christian Social Union (CSU), to carry out the most important government duties.

-Chancellor Scholz said he would seek to implement several urgent policy decisions this year by forging majorities on technical questions in parliament.
-These include measures to stabilise the pension system, adopting EU migration and asylum regulations and emergency support measures for Germany’s industry, he added.
+Important outstanding energy and climate policy measures include the Power Plant Security Act for new backup power plants, the Energy Industry Act to introduce new guidelines for trading energy and support measures for Germany’s industry amid its transformation to climate neutral production.
 The latter includes lowering electricity prices, for which the government already in 2023 agreed state support of more than five billion euros to relieve customers from high grid fees.
 The debt brake ruling confounded the plan’s implementation in 2024.
 The chancellor further said urgent measures were also required in the automotive industry, for example through new support schemes for electric vehicles.

 Until parliament is dissolved, the current government remains in place.
 However, as Germany’s first minority government at the national level, it faces great difficulties in parliament when making any long-term decisions on new laws or the budget given that a voting majority is no longer guaranteed.
 Apart from the CDU/CSU and the FDP, the minority government could rely on votes by members of the Left Party, the nationalist-left Sahra Wagenknecht Alliance (BSW) or the far-right Alternative for Germany (AfD).